Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Final thoughts

-That is why accidental complexity is not just a technical design problem.
-It is a socio-technical one.
-The wider system matters because systems reinforce behaviour.
+The environment matters because it decides which behaviours are easy to repeat and which ones require effort to resist.
 If the environment rewards shortcuts, hand-offs, local optimisation, and weak ownership, it will not just preserve accidental complexity.
 It will amplify it.

 The natural response in many organisations is to add more control: more review boards, more approval steps, more meetings, and more gates.
 That response is understandable, but it often makes the problem worse.
-Heavyweight governance can become another source of accidental complexity in its own right.

 That is what I will look at next.